fregu856/papers/summaries/Noise Contrastive Estimation and Negative Sampling for Conditional Models: Consistency and Statistical Efficiency.md

 ### Comments:
 - Quite theoretical paper with a bunch of proofs, it is not exactly the type of paper I was looking for.

-- Interesting to see NCE specifically for supervised problems (modelling p(y | x)), but I am not sure how much I actually learned by reading this paper.
+- Interesting to see NCE applied specifically to supervised problems (modelling p(y | x)), but I am not sure how much I actually learned by reading this paper.